nbbrd/picocsv/README.md

 While it can be used directly, it's main purpose is to be the core foundation of those other libraries.
 For a more user-friendly CSV library, you should have a look at the fast and well-documented [FastCSV library](https://github.com/osiegmar/FastCSV/).

-Key points:
+👍 Key points:

-- lightweight library with no dependency (less than 25KB)
+- lightweight library with no dependency (~25KB)
 - very fast (cf. [benchmark](https://github.com/osiegmar/JavaCsvBenchmarkSuite)) and efficient (no heap memory allocation)
 - designed to be embedded into other libraries as [an external dependency](https://search.maven.org/artifact/com.github.nbbrd.picocsv/picocsv)